cturra/docker-ntp/README.md

 2021-05-25T18:42:47Z Could not step system clock
 ```

 Good question!
-Since `chronyd` is running with the `-x` flag, it will not try to control
-the system (container host) clock.
-This of course is necessary because the process does not
-have priviledge (for good reason) to modify the clock on the system.
+Since `chronyd` runs with the `-x` flag, it will not try to control the system (container host) clock, which is necessary because the process does not have the privilege (for a good reason) to modify the clock on the system.modify

-Like any host on your network, simply use your preferred ntp client to pull the time from
+Like any host on your network, use your preferred NTP client to pull the time from
-the running ntp container on your container host.
+the running NTP container on your container host.

 ---
 <a href="https://www.buymeacoffee.com/cturra" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-yellow.png" alt="Buy Me A Coffee" height="41" width="174"></a>